-Depreciation/amortizat on expense was charged to functions as follows: Government al activities:
+Depreciation/amortization expense was charged to functions as follows:

-30, 2022
+Governmental activities:

 Instruction

 Support services:

 Students

 Instruction

 General administration

 School administration

 Central and other support services

 Operation and maintenance of plant

 Student transportation

 Operation of noninstructional services

 Internal service funds

 Total governmental activities depreciation/amortization expense

 Business-type activities:

 List activities

-Total business-type activities depreciation/amortization expense -
+Total business-type activities depreciation/amortization expense

-Note - Construction and other commitments

-Notes to financial statements

-June

-The District had major contractual commitments related to various capital projects at June 30, 2022, for the construction of (list projects).
-At June 30, 2022, the District had spent \$ on these projects and had remaining contractual commitments with contractors of \$.
-These projects are being financed (describe source of payment/financing and terms of the commitment).

-The District had contractual commitments related to leases for which the lease term had not yet commenced at June 30, 2022, for (list lease assets by major classes).
-At June 30, 2022, the District had made payments of \$ to the lessors and had remaining contractual commitments with lessors of \$, including the lease liabilities that will be recognized at the commencement of the lease terms.
-(GASB 87, paragraph 37 [g])
+Notes to financial statements June 30, 2024 Note Construction and other commitments The District had major contractual commitments related to various capital projects at June 30, 2024, fo the construction of (list projects).
+At June 30, 2024, the District had spent \$ on these projects and had remaining contractual commitments with contractors of \$ These projects are being financed (describe source of payment/financing and terms of the commitment).
+The District had contractual commitments related to leases for which the lease term had not yet commenced at June 30, 2024, for (list lease assets by major classes) .
+At June 30, 2024, the District had made payments of \$ to the lessors and had remaining contractual commitments with lessors of \$, including the lease liabilities that will be recognized at the commencement of the lease terms.
+(GASB Statement No. 87, paragraph 37 [g]) The District had contractual commitments related to subscription-based information technology arrangements for which the subscription term had not yet commenced at June 30, 2024, for (describe IT software and/or underlying IT assets).
+At June 30, 2024, the District had made payments of \$ to the vendors and had remaining contractual commitments with vendors of \$, including the subscription liabilities that will be recognized at the commencement of the subscription terms.
+(GASB Statement No. 96, paragraph 60 [f])